 What Are They?

-OsHV-1 is present in three California bays, where it annually kills numbers of juvenile Pacific oysters and is responsible for significant losses to the local shellfish industry.
-Disease linked to the California strain of the virus has been referred to by some as Seed Oyster Mortality Syndrome (SOMS).
-The disease linked to the Australian and New Zealand strain is referred to as pacific Oyster Mortality Syndrome (POMS).
+OsHV-1 is present in three California bays, where it annually kills many of juvenile Pacific oysters and is responsible for significant losses to the local shellfish industry.
+Disease linked to the California strain of the virus has been called Seed Oyster Mortality Syndrome (SOMS).
+The disease linked to the Australian and New Zealand strain is referred to as Pacific Oyster Mortality Syndrome (POMS).
 Variants of this virus also occur in shellfish in Asia, Europe, and Mexico.

 The more harmful OsHV-1 microvariant has severely damaged Pacific oyster beds and production in Australia, France, New Zealand, the United Kingdom, and several other European countries.